 The John S. and James L. Knight Foundation’s Knight Arts Challenge funds ideas that brings South Florida together through the arts.
-The 2016 Knight Arts Challenge awarded 2.78 million to 44 Miami artists and projects aimed at exploring the authentic voices of South Florida and bringing art to neighborhoods from Key West to Palm Beach.
-From projects that connect to Cuba to a gallery in the Everglades, from transforming buildings with public art to a writing program in Opa-locka, the winners are a spectacularly varied group that reflects Miami’s unique community, as reported in The Miami Herald.
+The 2019 Knight Arts Challenge awarded 1.8 million to 44 Miami artists and projects aimed at exploring the authentic voices of South Florida and bringing art to neighborhoods from Key West to Palm Beach.
+The Knight Arts Challenge is a community-wide search to find and fund the best ideas for engaging and enriching Miami through the arts.
+This year’s 44 winners represent a broad variety of disciplines, including visual art, theater, music and dance.

-The MIGF/FIU will be awarded a $55,000 grant from Knight Foundation, as part of its Knight Arts Challenge, to honor Miami’s Cuban heritage by dedicating the Miami International GuitART Festival to Cuban music and creating cultural exchanges between Havana and Miami guitar orchestras.
+The MIGF/FIU will be awarded a $70,000 grant from Knight Foundation, as part of its Knight Arts Challenge, to celebrate Miami’s Latinx heritage by dedicating the Miami International GuitART Festival to Latin American music and creating cultural exchanges between Amazon and Miami guitar orchestras.
 One of the conditions of the grant is to find funds to match Knight’s commitment.
-Once we have raised the matching funds, the MIGF will present world-class artists from Cuba and all around the world, including the Havana Guitar Orchestra, as well as a tribute concert to the legendary Cuban composer Leo Brouwer in February 2018.
+Once we have raised the matching funds, the MIGF will present world-class artists from Latin America and all around the world, including the premiere of Brazilian composer Sergio Assad’s new concerto written for MIGF director, guitarist and composer Mesut Özgen in February 2021.

 About the John S. and James L. Knight Foundation

 Knight Foundation is a national foundation with strong local roots.
 We invest in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Our goal is to foster informed and engaged communities, which we believe are essential for a healthy democracy.